mcidclan/psp-undocumented-sorcery/bewitched-texture/README.md

 make MODE=565 clean; make MODE=565;                 # Compile with RGB565 method
 make MODE=GU_POINTS clean; make MODE=GU_POINTS;     # Compile with GU_POINTS method
 ```

+## Running The Project

+All samples have been tested on Slim, and the main one (Isolated Alpha) has been tested on Fat and 3000 in addition to Slim.

+***Do not test this on an emulator as the results may not be as expected.***

 ## Disclaimer